IKEA: Manufacturing, logistics, and labour

-Although IKEA household products and furniture are designed in Sweden, they are largely manufactured in developing countries to keep costs down.
+Although IKEA originated in Sweden, their household products and furniture products are manufactured in many different countries, in order to achieve cost efficiency.
 For most of its products, the final assembly is performed by the end-user (consumer).

-Swedwood, an IKEA subsidiary, handles production of all of the company's wood-based products, with the largest Swedwood factory located in Southern Poland.
+Swedwood, an IKEA subsidiary, produces all of the company's wood-based products, with the largest Swedwood factory located in Southern Poland.
 According to the subsidiary, over 16,000 employees across 50 sites in 10 countries manufacture the 100 million pieces of furniture that IKEA sells annually.
 IKEA furniture uses the hardwood alternative particle board.
 Hultsfred, a factory in southern Sweden, is the company's sole supplier.

-Distribution center efficiency and flexibility have been one of IKEA's ongoing priorities and thus it has implemented automated, robotic warehouse systems and warehouse management systems (WMS).
+Distribution centre efficiency and flexibility have been one of IKEA's ongoing priorities, and thus it has implemented automated, robotic warehouse systems and warehouse management systems (WMS).
 Such systems facilitate a merger of the traditional retail and mail order sales channels into an omni-channel fulfillment model.
 In 2020, Ikea was noted by Supply Chain magazine as having one of the most automated warehouse systems in the world.

-2021 supply chain problems

-Due to the COVID-19 pandemic, IKEA has been facing major supply chain issues since 2021, which could extend into 2022.
-Jon Abrahamsson, the chief executive of Inter IKEA has stated that the main issue is shipping products from China, as a "quarter" of IKEA products are made there.
-A variety of reasons led to supply shortages, including consumption shocks.
-In addition, factories were unable to produce raw materials and workers even after they began receiving orders.